Related articles

-Why you should avoid nested STI | ActiveRecord, Rails 6
+Why avoid nested STIs | ActiveRecord, Rails 6

-I recently stumbled across the following scenario.
+I recently came across the following scenario.

 class ApplicationRecord < ActiveRecord::Base